How to Get Rid of Ants Naturally Without Harming Pets

 1. Diatomaceous Earth

 So, how do you use it?
 You can just sprinkle it where the ants are coming from.
-Or, you can soak a sponge in sugar water, put it in the same place and let it be there for 24 hours.
+Or, you can soak a sponge in sugar water, put it in the same place and let it stay for 24 hours.
 After that, you’ll probably see dead ants.
 Wash them off and repeat the process until all of them are dead.

 2. Dish Soap Spray